quirimmo/rock-paper-scissors-lizard-spock/README.md

 ## Gulp tasks

 In the `gulpfile.js` there is the list of all the available tasks.
-You can see to that file in order to see all the defined tasks, but all the important ones are mentioned in this document.
-All the other tasks are simply inner tasks executed during the execution of the main ones described in this documentation.
+You can see to that to see all the defined tasks, but all the "important" ones are mentioned in this document and all the other tasks are simply inner tasks executed during the execution of the main ones described in this documentation.

+Unfortunately I didn't have time to develop a dedicated gulp task for ESLint validation, but I defined all the rules and imported the config file, so a good editor/ide should import them and use them when working on the application's code.

 ## Distribution of the app

 I use a lot of tasks for development distribution and production distribution of the app.
-Even for serving the app locally for development through `gulp serve`, I do use few utilities, like `gulp-inject` for automatically inject all the files in the `index.html` without adding manually the files.
+Even for serving the app locally for development through `gulp serve`, I do use few utilities, like `gulp-inject` in order to automatically inject all the files in the `index.html` without adding them manually.
 So if in the source project you want to add a new file, you don't have to manually add the inclusion of that file in the index, because it will be automatically added.

 In order to build the production distribution version of the app, you can generate the distribution version of it through the following command: